msg-systems/datamodeljs/README.md

 This entity object management allows the JavaScript application to manipulate business objects on block before sending them anywhere.

 In order to be able to handle complex business objects *datamodeljs* implements a bi-directional entity model.
 Examples can be seen in "Defining entity classes"

+The [Github page](http://msg-systems.github.io/datamodeljs/) contains an interactive example and demonstrates the possibilities with *datamodeljs*.

 # Entity object states